 I enjoy supporting decision-makers who are working to protect human health and the environment, adapt to climate change, and build community resilience with limited resources.
 In data-rich environments, I develop new methodologies that allow resource managers to access and work with large amounts of data in a flexible way.
 When data are lacking, I manage assessments that incorporate the experience of local stakeholders into collaborative decision support tools.

-Dr. Julie Blue, ERG’s Principal Climate Scientist, has more than two decades of experience in environmental research for federal agencies related to groundwater, surface water, storm water, drinking water, wastewater, hazardous waste, and climate change.
-She has supported EPA’s Office of Research and Development for many years on a wide diversity of research projects as a principal investigator and contract manager.
-She also managed a six-year project for the U.S. Army Corps of Engineers to develop a groundbreaking Climate Change Vulnerability Assessment tool.
+Dr. Julie Blue (she/her/hers), ERG’s principal hydrologist, has more than two decades of experience in environmental research for federal agencies related to groundwater, surface water, stormwater, drinking water, wastewater, hazardous waste, and climate change.
+She has supported the U.S. Environmental Protection Agency’s Office of Research and Development for many years as a principal investigator and contract manager for a wide variety of research projects.

 At ERG, she leads diverse projects on groundwater protection and remediation.
 These include developing a state-of-the-science report on enhanced aquifer recharge of stormwater, an analysis of how lead isotopes in soils can be used to understand the sources of lead contamination, a tool for screening risks posed by aquifer exemption areas, and an evaluation of the remedial technologies available for treating groundwater contamination at former smelting sites.
 She also has extensive experience developing tools for conducting climate change vulnerability assessments and planning for adaptation.
 She led a six-year project for the U.S. Army Corps of Engineers to develop a groundbreaking web-based climate change vulnerability assessment tool, now being deployed by the U.S. Army.
 She was a key contributor to the fourth National Climate Assessment and continues to provide her expertise in support of city, county, state, and national climate adaptation efforts.